zpainter/iassist/content/conferences/program-planning-manual.md

 - How BoF session proposals will be collected.
 Given that BoF tend to be more spontaneous than planned, the opportunity to propose a BoF session will be mentioned in the call, but actual proposals will not be collected through the submission form.

+- When the BoF session will be held.
+In the middle of the day, for example right after the Business Lunch, turned out to be successful!

 - Where the BoF session will be held with room layout (space will determine number of BoF proposals included).

 - BoF submissions can be collected pre-conference through a Google Forms (or other survey-based tool as appropriate).
 The Program Co-Chairs and/or LAC can send to those registered via email so that it doesn't have to go to the larger list.
 Duplicate topic proposals count as votes for that topic.